tahaxd77/housepricepredictor/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using the provided `requirements.txt` file.
-3. Start the application using the appropriate command for your chosen framework (Flask/Django).
+3. Run the application using `python app.py`
-4. Access the application through your web browser at `localhost:5000` or the corresponding port.

 ## Contributing